H4HWV2011/msjarvis-public-docs/thesis/02-ms-jarvis-gbim.md

 - **Section 2.2** introduces the nine-axis belief schema and explains the role of each axis.
 - **Section 2.3** presents the Hilbert-space model of belief and uncertainty that motivates the GBIM design.
 - **Section 2.4** describes the worldview structure (`eq1` and related worldviews) and its role in routing and filtering.
-- **Section 2.5** describes the PostgreSQL GBIM corpus — its current scale, table structure, and production status as of March 2026.
+- **Section 2.5** describes the PostgreSQL GBIM corpus — its current scale, table structure, and production status as of April 2026.
-- **Section 2.6** presents the ChromaDB collection inventory — the vector-backed memory layer that makes GBIM beliefs semantically retrievable — updated through March 28, 2026.
+- **Section 2.6** presents the ChromaDB collection inventory — the vector-backed memory layer that makes GBIM beliefs semantically retrievable.
 - **Section 2.7** addresses the relationship between GBIM, the GeoDB spatial body (Chapter 6), the RAG pipeline (Chapter 7), and the local resource registry.
+- **Section 2.8** documents the `nbb_pituitary_gland` governance module — the neural-behavioral bridge operating at `host:8108` that modulates every Ms. Jarvis response through five active governance protocols.
+- **Section 2.9** documents the GBIM confidence decay pipeline — the live 24-hour decay loop monitoring 5,416,521 entities with `needs_verification` escalation.
-- **Section 2.8** is an intellectual honesty correction (March 21, 2026): it documents the gap between GBIM's designed role as the ground truth for judge verification and the current actual implementation of the truth and alignment judges, which use heuristic pattern-matching, not live PostgreSQL queries.
+- **Section 2.10** is an intellectual honesty record: it documents the retirement of `heuristic_contradiction_v1` and the promotion of `rag_grounded_v2` as the canonical truth judge, now DGM-corroborated.
-- **Section 2.9** documents the ethical architecture of the belief corpus — specifically the exclusion of individual residential owner names and the full accountability metadata required for institutional actors.
+- **Section 2.11** documents the ethical architecture of the belief corpus — specifically the exclusion of individual residential owner names and the full accountability metadata required for institutional actors.
-- **Section 2.10** presents the `gbim_query_router` service (port 7205) — the PostgreSQL-native GBIM retrieval path promoted to production March 20, 2026.
+- **Section 2.12** presents the `jarvis-gbim-query-router` service (port 7205) — the PostgreSQL-native GBIM retrieval path, fully operational end-to-end as of April 22, 2026.
-- **Section 2.11** documents the `mvw_gbim_landowner_spatial` materialized view — its schema, spatial indexing, proposition codes, and architectural role as the exclusive retrieval surface for landowner beliefs.
+- **Section 2.13** documents the `mvw_gbim_landowner_spatial` materialized view — its schema, spatial indexing, 39,515 Fayette County parcels, and RBAC gate.

 ---

 ## 2.2 The Nine-Axis Belief Schema

-Every belief in the GBIM corpus is a structured object with nine named axes.
-Each axis is stored as a JSONB field in `gbimbeliefnormalized`, allowing flexible, typed, and queryable representation of the full semantic content of the belief.
+Every belief in the GBIM corpus is a structured object with nine named axes stored as JSONB in `gbim_worldview_entity` (gisdb) and `gbim_entities` (msjarvis):

 ```
 ┌─────────────────────────────────────────────────────────────┐